deNzik3/deNzik3/README.md

 I am a 2nd year Student of Economics Security in National Research Nuclear University MEPhI.
 I am passionate about everything that is connected with data.
 In the future I am planning to become a data analyst.

-Right now I am working on [taxi data analysis](https://github.com/densivanov/data_analytics_projects/tree/main/taxi_analysis)
+Right now I am working in Tinkoff as Product Analyst

 * 🌍 Currently in Moscow